Korean Air Flight 2033: History of the flight

-On the morning of 10 August, Korean Air Flight 2033 departed from Kimpo International Airport in Seoul for a one hour and ten minute domestic flight to Jeju.
+On the morning of 10 August, Korean Air Flight 2033 departed from Gimpo International Airport in Seoul for a one hour and ten minute domestic flight to Jeju.
 On board were 152 passengers and 8 crew.

 On arrival at Jeju, shortly after 11:00 local time, the weather was poor, with driving rain and winds of up to 56 kn brought about by Typhoon Doug.
 The crew aborted their first approach.
 On their second attempt, the flaps were selected at a reduced setting (CONF3) due to the risk of windshear, which meant that the approach speed was higher than usual.

 The aircraft touched down more than halfway down the runway, and was unable to stop within the remaining distance.
 It overran the end of the runway at a speed of 104 kn, struck the airport wall and a guard post at 30 kn, broke up and caught fire.
 All crew and passengers managed to safely evacuate via the emergency slides, before the fire consumed most of the aircraft.
 Only eight of the occupants suffered injuries, all minor ones.

+Background

-Aircraft and crew
+Aircraft

 The aircraft involved was a twin-jet Airbus A300B4-622R with South-Korean registration HL7296.
 It was delivered in 1990, and at the time of the accident was less than four years old.

+Crew

-The captain for the flight was Canadian Barry Edward Woods, 52, and the first officer was Korean Chung Chan Kyu.
+In command was 52-year-old Canadian Captain Barry Edward Woods and the first officer was 36-year-old Korean Chung Chan Kyu (Hangul: 정찬규, RR: Jeong Chan-gyu).

 Aftermath

-In the days after the crash, both Woods and Kyu were arrested on suspicion of causing the accident by fighting over the controls.
+In the days after the accident, both Woods and Chung were arrested on suspicion of causing the accident by fighting over the controls.
 According to South Korean authorities, the first officer had attempted to initiate a go-around while the captain was determined to land the aircraft and bring it to a full stop.